kylrth/kylrth.github.io/content/book/seven-principles-for-marriage.md

 ## overcoming gridlock

 Marriage is about helping each other accomplish your dreams.
+There's no one right answer to conflicts of dreams, but it's important to support the dreams of both.
+When you reach gridlock, look for the hidden dreams behind it.
+A sign of a hidden dream is that you see it all as the other person's problem.
+Be sure to be friends first before trying to resolve these gridlocked differences.

+There are three levels of support for a spouse's dream, and they are *all* valuable:

+1. emotionally supportive
+1. physically supportive (like with finances, etc.)
+1. joining in on the dream